Ontario’s Not-for-Profit Corporations Act 2013

-The Act has targeted on July 1, 2013 as the effective date to help make Ontario Not-For-Profit Corporations (NPO) more efficient and effective in their operations and governance.
+The Ontario Not-for-Profit Corporation Act has targeted on July 1, 2013, as the effective date to help make Ontario Not-For-Profit Corporations (NPO) more efficient and effective in their operations and governance.

 NPOs can engage in profit-oriented activities if the revenue is clearly re-invested to advance one or more of the not-for-profit organization’s purposes.

-Certain exemptions from audit or review engagement requirement are available to Public Benefit Corporations defined as an charities receiving more than $10,000 in a fiscal year from donations and gifts from non-members, non-directors/officers/employees OR not-for-profit organizations that receive more than $10,000 from grants (either federal, provincial or municipal) in a fiscal year.
+Certain exemptions from audit and review engagement requirement are available to Public Benefit Corporations defined as any charities receiving more than $10,000 in a fiscal year from donations and gifts from non-members, non-directors/officers/employees OR not-for-profit organizations that receive more than $10,000 from grants (either federal, provincial or municipal) in a fiscal year.

 Conditions for audit and review exemptions for Public Benefit Corporations if:

-An extraordinary resolution is an approval from at least 80% of member votes.
+- An extraordinary resolution is approval from at least 80% of member votes.

 Non-voting members will now have limited voting rights on a few issues including: